KathiSa/climateindoorsimulation/ProgramStart.md

 Open a command window and navigate into you project folder.

-execute the following:
+Execute the following:

 ```
 cd backend
 ```

-execute the following:
+Execute the following:

 ```
 python -m app
 ```

+Backend is started.
+Now you can use the backend, for example to work with Jupyter Notebooks.

 Note: You can find a step by step guide including pictures below!